Awards Previous Winners

 2009 - Dr. George J. Hademenos, Richardson High School

-2007 - Barbara Flickinger, J.J.
-Pearce High School
+2007 - Barbara Flickinger, JJ Pearce High School

 2006 - David Carroll, Plano West Senior High School